Immigration legislation and policies

 • Provide a greater level of immigration policy transparency for businesses and permanent residents.

-• Extend the scope of on-line visa applications and visa extensions.
-This would be in-line with continued digitalisation of the Japanese administration and would support remote working.
+• Extend the scope of online visa applications and visa extensions.
+This would be in line with continued digitalisation of the Japanese administration and would support remote working.

 • Lower the requirement for industry experience from ten to five years for those without a university degree.